Genealogy of the Rigg, Hargleroad, Orchard, Mortensen and Allied Families

 In more recent years, as I’ve become an empty-nester, I’ve had the delight of personally visiting many locations of my heritage throughout the United States and western Europe and meeting distant cousins, searching through cemeteries, spending many hours in local genealogical societies and county courthouses, browsing through 600-year-old church record books, and walking along the farmland or 500-year-old manor home of my ancestors.

-This site will continue to be a work in progress, because organizing and uploading 40 years of research in any kind of useable manner is pretty much overwhelming, but I’ve committed myself to make the attempt.
-Just fitting it in between adventures with our 8 children and 25 grandchildren (with spouses, we’re now up to 40 descendants and counting).
+This site will continue to be a work in progress, because organizing and uploading decades of research in any kind of useable manner is pretty much overwhelming, but I’ve committed myself to make the attempt.
+Just fitting it in between adventures with children and grandchildren!

 I welcome your collaboration and sharing.